kybayron/story/Story.md

 # Chapter 5: Prod Issue
 A critical prod issue occurred.
 Everyone looked to Steve for the solution.
 # Chapter 6: Stumped
 I cry but then he saw all his officemates and got embarassed.
+Steve found the bug, thanks to careful replication.
 # Chapter 7: Inspiration
 He calmed himself down and tried to visualize the system in his head.
 He thought of a solution!